aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.17.0 ####
+- New features
+	- Add general option to show/hide sync progress bar and make threshold for its display configurable.
+	- Add App.config setting for SoftwareOnly WPF Rendering to avoid issues with graphics card drivers and hardware acceleration, ticket #480.
+- Bug fixes
+	- Avoid System.Collections.Generic.KeyNotFoundException for google contact API and consider paging when fetching Google groups, ticket #511.
+	- Follow redirect also for 303 in WebDabClient, ticket #516.

 #### 2.16.0 ####
 - New features
 	- Add warning if one-way synchronization mode would lead to deletion of the existing non empty outlook folder or replication of an empty folder to the server.